luciademoja/double-helix-dnc/README.md

 It can be used to:

 * Build AI with evolving symbolic cognition
-* Simulate emotional states and reactions
+* Embody emotional states and reactions
 * Explore language and memory as living systems

 ## 🔧 Setup & Usage